niphadkarneha/gatsby-blog-neha/content/pages/resume.md

 # Volunteer work

-- Summer 2019 worshop at ODU.
+- Summer Research Workshop for the Department of Computer Science at ODU 2019.
-- Summer 2018 workshop in Data Science and Machine Learning.
+- The Data Science and Machine Learning Workshop at ODU.
 [ML@ODU](https://sites.wp.odu.edu/dscamp/)
-- Summer 2018 worshop at ODU.
+- Summer Research Workshop for the Department of Computer Science at ODU 2018.
 - Graduation photoshoot for Department of Computer Science, ODU - 2018 - 2019
 - Graduation photoshoot for Department of Computer Science, ODU - 2017 - 2018